 A filter water bottle can save you tons of money on bottled water and can help you do your part for the environment.
 Find out more about the best travel water bottle here.

-These are my 10 backpacking essentials, what are yours?
+These are my backpacking travel essentials, what are yours?

 Do you need travel insurance?

 Red Fedora Diary’s post on the 9 Best Travel Accessories you need to own